Tata Motors' JLR rolls out first Range Rover made under social distancing measures

-The first Range Rover made under new social distancing measures in place to combat coronavirus drove off the production line at the Tata Motors' owned Jaguar Land Rover's manufacturing plant in Solihull in the West Midlands region of England on Wednesday, following a recent temporary pause in production due to the pandemic.
-The luxury carmaker said that effective social distancing, hygiene, and health monitoring measures are in place following an extensive review of all production lines, engineering facilities, office areas and communal spaces as the company start a phased return to manufacturing.
+The first Range Rover made under the new social distancing norms in place to combat the coronavirus drove off the production line at the Tata Motors’ owned Jaguar Land Rover’s manufacturing plant in England on Wednesday, following a recent temporary pause in production due to the pandemic.
+The luxury carmaker said that effective social distancing, hygiene and health monitoring measures are in place following an extensive review of all production lines, engineering facilities, office areas and communal spaces as the company starts a phased return to manufacturing in Solihull plant in the West Midlands region of England.

 Last week the team at the Engine Manufacturing Centre in Wolverhampton, West Midlands, began building Ingenium engines again to enable the gradual return to vehicle production.
 Manufacturing will resume at the Halewood facility in north-west England on June 8, starting with one shift.
 The company said that "small pockets of business-critical activity" are taking place at its Castle Bromwich facility in the West Midlands as it prepares for new model year introductions.